Alec Erwin: Involvement in Labour Unions

 After the 1973 Durban strikes, Erwin was part of the group of White activists from the National Union of South African Students who participated and held positions in the African trade unions that were subsequently formed.
 In 1977, while lecturing, Erwin was elected as General Secretary of the Trade Union Advisory Co-ordinating Council.
 In 1979 Erwin was elected as General Secretary of the newly founded the Federation of South African Trade Unions, a position he held until 1983.
 He was a branch secretary for the National Union of Textile Workers in 1981 for two years.
 Erwin became Education Secretary of the Federation of South African Trade Unions in 1983 and held that position until 1985.
 He then held the same position within the Congress of South African Trade Unions between 1986 and 1988.
 In 1988 Erwin was elected as a national executive officer of the National Union of Metalworkers of South Africa and remained an officer until 1993.

 During the negotiations between the apartheid government and the anti-apartheid movement, Erwin was appointed as a member of the Development and Reconstruction Committee, a structure of the National Peace Accord Trust.
 In 1990 he became an Executive member of the African National Congress Western Areas branch and in 1991 he was an interim executive member of their Southern Natal region.

 Minister of Public Enterprises

 As Minister of State Enterprise Erwin was criticised for the handling of the Eskom crisis.
 Eskom reported in to his department.
 In November 2005 the first electricity load shedding started in the Western Cape, due to problems at Koeberg Power plant.
-He blamed sabotage as the reason, which was later proofed to be wrong.
-Lack of maintenance was the problem.
+He blamed sabotage as the reason, which was later proven to be wrong.
 He defended bonuses paid out to Eskom managers.
-He also state there was not a capacity or management problem at Eskom in 2006.
+He also stated there was neither a capacity nor a management problem at Eskom in 2006.